Raihan-009/temporal-with-python/lab01/readme.md

 tctl namespace list
 ```

-You’ll see both `default` and `my-namespace`, along with their retention settings.
+You’ll see both `default` and `matrix`, along with their retention settings.

 ---